Phones for Food

 Program goals: Food Banks Canada has a long history of seeking innovative solutions to helping feed our nation’s hungry.
 We are especially proud to have launched the first national wireless device recycling program in Canada.

-Support: Through this program, more than half a million handheld devices to date have been diverted from landfills by being recycled or refurbished, earning more than $750,000 to support the food banking community.
-The program includes a granting component for food banks.
+Support: Through this program, more than 800,000 handheld devices to date have been diverted from landfills by being recycled or refurbished, raising close to $1 million to support the food banking community.

 Our recycling service provider will wipe all devices upon receipt; however, we do request that donors remove their SIM card before donating, as an extra level of security.

-Phones for Food is made possible with support from Rogers Communications Inc., Sony Canada, Purolator Inc., and Global Electric Electronic Processing.
+Phones for Food has been made possible with support from Rogers Communications Inc., and Global Electric Electronic Processing.